Powered by Dragonfly Energy Graphic

 FREE GROUND SHIPPING*

-Amps, Volts, Watts: Differences Explained In Simple Terms
+Amps, Volts, Watts, and Ohms: Differences Explained in Simple Terms

 Similar to how water flows through a hose, electricity is the flow of electrons through a conductor.
 In most electrical systems, the conductor is a wire.